Ayaykos/MazeSolver/README.md

 Completed and fully functional.

-*Maze currently must be in black and white with thick walls, with pathway being white and walls being black and have 1 startpoint and 1 endpoint*
+*Maze currently must be in black and white with thick walls, with pathway being white and walls being black*

 ---------------------------------------------------------
 Instructions: